horankev/sfislands/README.md

 inside the `mgcv` GAM formulation, and then piping into the `st_augment()` and `st_quickmap_preds()` functions.

-Further information and worked examples are available in this vignette.
+Further information and worked examples are available in the vignettes which can be found [here](https://horankev.github.io/sfislands/).